mmkobylin/feel_better_app/README.md

 - navigation
 - form for heavylifter displaying correctly
 - adding tick boxes to lightbringer; making random suggestions displaying uniquely and properly.
+- adding titles, subtitles and pictures

 ## In Progress

-- adding titles, subtitles and pictures
 - commenting code
+- finishing customised form for heavylifter

+## Current Issues:
+- creating the form that saves the values to the database;
+- making sure that the response comes back with the correct data

 ## Next Steps:

-- creating customised form for heavylifter
 - 404 page
+- appling css and sass